V717 Andromedae: An Active Low Mass Ratio Contact Binary: Target Selection and Photometric Observations

 V717 And was observed at the Astronomical Station Vidojevica, operated by the Astronomical Observatory of Belgrade, on September 1, 2024, using the $1.4\,\mathrm{m}$ ``Milanković" telescope equipped with an Andor iKon-L 936 CCD camera.
 Images were acquired using Johnson $B\,V\,R$ filters.
+Exposure times were 90 seconds, 45 seconds and 30 seconds for $B\,V\,R$ filters respectively.
 All images were calibrated using appropriate flat, dark and bias frames.
 Differential photometry was performed using the AstroImageJ software package \citep{2017AJ....153...77C} with 2MASS00122578+3124054 as the comparison star and 2MASS00122452+3122164 as the check star.
 Reference magnitudes of the comparison star ($V=14.37$, $B=15.51$, $R=14.04$) were adopted from \citet{2015AAS...22533616H}.
+The mean reported error for the estimated magnitudes was less than 0.005 mag for all filters.
 Basic observations of the light curves, summarised in Table 1, show a $V$-band amplitude of 0.41 mag with essentially equal maxima and minima.
 The $R$-band amplitude is 0.40 mag, again with near equal mimima and maxima.
 The $B$-band amplitude is higher at 0.48 mag, with the second maxima brighter by 0.03 mag and the primary minima fainter by about 0.03 mag.
 Such variations in amplitude and variation in maxima and minima between different bands are not uncommon among contact binaries \citep{2022RAA....22c5024X, 2011AJ....142..117S}.